 During the first half of the 19th century, “Hail, Columbia” reached its peak of popularity, coinciding with the presidency of Abraham Lincoln.
 The song's uplifting melody and patriotic lyrics resonated with the American people during a time of great national unity and struggle.

 As a sommelier and brewer, I find it fascinating to think about how certain songs can capture the spirit and emotions of a nation.
-Just as a well-crafted or can evoke a sense of time and place, “Hail, Columbia” must have stirred strong feelings of pride and patriotism in those who sang and heard it.
+Just as a well-crafted wine or beer can evoke a sense of time and place, “Hail, Columbia” must have stirred strong feelings of pride and patriotism in those who sang and heard it.

 However, as the 20th century began, “Hail, Columbia” began to fall out of favor.
 It gradually faded from the collective consciousness, and in 1931, “The Star-Spangled Banner” was officially proclaimed as the national anthem of the United States.
 This marked a significant shift in the country's musical identity and solidified the position of Francis Scott Key's iconic song.